This page explains how to upgrade a Kubernetes cluster created with kubeadm from version

 To see information about upgrading clusters created using older versions of kubeadm, please refer to following pages instead:

 The Kubernetes project recommends upgrading to the latest patch releases promptly, and to ensure that you are running a supported minor release of Kubernetes.
-Following this recommendation helps you to to stay secure.
+Following this recommendation helps you to stay secure.

 The upgrade workflow at high level is the following: